electricimp/imp-central-impt/TestingGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Running Selective Tests
+### Running Selective Tests ###

-`--tests <testcase_pattern>` option of the [**impt test run**](./CommandsManual.md#test-run) command allows to select specific test files, test cases, test methods for execution.
-The syntax of `<testcase_pattern>` is the following `[testFile][:testCase][::testMethod]`, where:
+The `--tests <testcase_pattern>` option of the [`impt test run`](./CommandsManual.md#test-run) command allows you to select specific test files, test cases and test methods for execution.
+The syntax of `<testcase_pattern>` is the `[testFile][:testCase][::testMethod]`, where:

-- `testFile` - name of a test file.
+- `testFile` is the name of a test file.
 May include a relative path.
-May include [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) like `.*`, etc. The specified file(s) will be selected from all files which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration).
-If `testFile` is ommited, all files, which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration), are assumed.
+May include [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) like `.*`, etc. The specified file(s) will be selected from all files which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration).
+If `testFile` is omitted, all files which correspond to the file name or patterns defined in the [test configuration](#test-configuration), are assumed.

-- `testCase` - name of a test case.
+- `testCase` is the name of a test case.
 Should be fully qualified.
-Test cases with an identical name may exist in different test files, in this situation all of them will be selected if the files are selected.
+Test cases with an identical name may exist in different test files; in this situation all of them will be selected if the files are selected.

-- `testMethod` - name of a test method.
+- `testMethod` is the name of a test method.
 Should be fully qualified.
-Test methods with an identical name may exist in different test cases, in this situation all of them will be selected if the cases are selected.
+Test methods with an identical name may exist in different test cases; in this situation all of them will be selected if the cases are selected.

-*Example:*
+**Example**

 A test file `TestFile1.test.nut` contains: